Higashiosaka Osaka, Japan Travel Guide

 Spring (April-May) and Autumn (October-November) offer the most pleasant weather for outdoor activities and hiking.

-Many nationalities qualify for visa-exempt entry for short-term stays, typically up to 90 days.
+Many nationalities qualify for visa-exempt entry for short-long-term stays, typically up to 90 days.
 This includes citizens of the United States, Canada, the United Kingdom, Australia, New Zealand, and most European Union countries.
-For longer stays or for work/study, a specific visa is needed.
-Consult the Ministry of Foreign Affairs of The land of the rising sun web page or your local Japanese embassy for details.
+For longer stays or for work/study, a a particular visa is needed.
+Consult the Ministry of Foreign Affairs of Japan website or your local Japanese embassy for details.

-Carry your specific visa if your nationality or intention of travel calls for one.
+Carry your a specific kind of visa if your nationality or intention of travel calls for one.
 (IVisa, VisaHQ)

 Proof of a confirmed ticket out of Japan.